csguoh/MambaIR/README.md

 ## Acknowledgement

-This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
+This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) and [VMamba](https://github.com/MzeroMiko/VMamba).
 Thanks for their awesome work.

 ## Contact